OidLife/Wallets/README.md

 # Wallets
-Wallet downloads for Windows, Linux, and Mac OSx
+Wallet downloads for Windows, Linux, and Mac OSx.

+To download the wallet, click on the correct version for your operating system.

+Mac OSx:
+Find the file named:  opioid-qt.dmg

+Linux:
+Find the file named:  opioid-qt-linux.tar.gz

+Windows:
+Find the file named:  opioid-qt-windows.zip

+Once you have downloaded the correct file, just extract to your desktop and run the application.

+Thanks,
+The OID.Life Team.